Pttn/rieMiner/README.md

 ### Memory problems

-If you have memory errors, try to lower the Sieve value in the configuration file, or set MaxMem to control memory usage.
+If you have memory errors, try to lower the Sieve value in the configuration file.

 ## Statistics